sectasy0/zcached/README.md

 - [ ] Encrypted connections, e.g TLS 1.3 or use QUIC (Currently there is no server-side support for TLS in zig, I could use `https://github.com/shiguredo/tls13-zig`).

 ## Release History

-* unreleased
+### [unreleased]
-	* Ability to configure server listen address and port from `zcached.conf` file.
+- Ability to configure server listen address and port from `zcached.conf` file.
-	* Ability to configure max clients from `zcached.conf` file.
+- Ability to configure max clients from `zcached.conf` file.
-	* Ability to configure max memory from `zcached.conf` file.
+- Ability to configure max memory from `zcached.conf` file.
-	* CLI interface for server binary.
+- CLI interface for server binary.
-	* Ability to pass different configuration file path from command line.
+- Ability to pass different configuration file path from the command line.
-	* Configurable logger, it can be configured to log to a custom file.
+- Configurable logger with the option to log to a custom file.
-	* Logging requests and responses.
-	* Logging server events.
+- Logging requests, responses, and server events.
-	* `DBSIZE` command for getting the number of keys in the database.
+- Introducing `DBSIZE` command to retrieve the number of keys in the database.
-	* `PING` command for testing if a connection is still alive.
+- Implementation of `PING` command to test connection status.
-	* Ability to set `thread` count from `zcached.conf` file.
+- Configurable `thread` count from `zcached.conf` file.
-	* Extended config debug logging.
+- Extended debug logging in the configuration.
-	* Ability to configure `whitelist` from `zcached.conf` file.
+- Ability to configure `whitelist` from `zcached.conf` file.
-	* Support for `HashMap` data type.
+- Support for `HashMap` data type.
-	* Ability to set `proto_max_bulk_len` from `zcached.conf` file, it is the maximum length of a bulk string that can be sent to the server, default is 512MB.
+- Ability to set `proto_max_bulk_len` from `zcached.conf` file, defining the maximum length of a bulk string that can be sent to the server (default is 512MB).
-	* Thread-safe `TracingAllocator`
-* 0.0.1
-	* Initial release
+- Introduction of thread-safe `TracingAllocator`.
+- Evented I/O mode.
+- Added a method to log requests/responses to the logger.
+- Implementation of persistence mechanism (pending `SAVE` command implementation).

+### [version 0.0.1] - YYYY-MM-DD (Example)
+- First working version.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.